 Admission process timeline after submission of applications

-(3) Late February
+(3) End of February 2024

-If accepted into the school
+If accepted by the Admissions Committee

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.

-Start of the structured doctoral program and curriculum
+Start of the structured doctoral program and curriculum.